DUNE/dune-justin/docs/tutorials.dune.md

 dashboard with your NAME@fnal.gov shown in place of the Login button, you have the right registrations.

-Before following this tutorial, make sure you can initialise the DUNE UPS environment from cvmfs and set up justin with these commands:
+Before following this tutorial, make sure you can enter an SL7 Apptainer container and then initialise the DUNE UPS environment from cvmfs and set up justin with these commands:

+    /cvmfs/dune.opensciencegrid.org/products/dune/justin/justin-sl7-setup
     source /cvmfs/dune.opensciencegrid.org/products/dune/setup_dune.sh
     setup justin
     justin version